dev-tvj/MinimalTodo/README.md

 # MinimalTodo
 A simple and minimal todo list.
+Developed with PHP, Laravel and MySQL.